-The second edition of Dutch Data Science Week searches for concrete solutions to social challenges
+The second edition of Dutch Data Science Week searches for concrete solutions to social challenges!

 From reducing the unnecessary use of energy to coming up with a coherent system for artificial intelligence in hospitals: during the Dutch Data Science Week, data scientists will develop smart solutions to social challenges.
 The second edition will take place from May 25th to June 1st.

 The Dutch Data Science Week (DDSW) is a GoDataDriven and SAS initiative and this year’s theme is “the impact of data science on society.”
 Based on social challenges, DDSW wants to give an impulse to knowledge development and the sharing of knowledge within data science.
-One of the main events during the week are the hackathons in which data scientists will come up with concrete solutions to challenges in the fields of sustainability, health
+One of the main events during the week are the hackathons in which data scientists will come up with concrete solutions to challenges in the fields of sustainability, health and society.

 “The value of data becomes visible through concrete application,” DDSW organizer Walter van der Scheer says.
 “Within DDSW, we enable data scientists to put their knowledge to use towards a social objective.
 In the end, it’s our ambition to really contribute something to societal improvements using data at the close of the week.”